YOUR DECISIONS AFFECT

 Hildegard Fuchs

-So the CTO is telling me this is fine and the CRO is telling me the documentation was non-compliant.
-I need one view from the senior leadership team.
+So the CTO says this is fine and the CRO says it was non-compliant.
+I need one view from senior leadership.

-Lukas's 'industry standard' argument is exactly the wrong message in a DORA governance discussion.
+Lukas's 'industry standard' line is the wrong message in a DORA governance discussion.
 It conflates operational normalcy with regulatory compliance.
-The board chair noticed the contradiction immediately.
+The board chair caught the contradiction immediately.

-A risk function that cannot present a unified view with the CTO in a board meeting is a risk function with a governance problem.
+A risk function that can't present a unified view with the CTO has a governance problem.
 The remediation conversation will now include a request for better alignment between risk and technology leadership.

 Scenario Complete